Feeding the Mind: The Impact of Nutrition on Mental Health

 Key Insights

-• Nutrition plays a foundational role in brain chemistry, inflammation, and mood regulation.
+• Nutrition plays a foundational role in brain chemistry, inflammation, and mood regulation

-• Whole, nutrient-dense diets are associated with improved mental health outcomes.
+• Whole, nutrient-dense diets are associated with improved mental health outcomes

-• Functional medicine focuses on identifying nutritional and metabolic contributors to emotional wellbeing.
+• Functional medicine focuses on identifying nutritional and metabolic contributors to emotional wellbeing

-Nourishing Mental Health from the Inside Out
+Nourish Your Mental Health From the Inside Out

 References